-Applicants first complete an application form1 and return it to the Council.
+Applicants first complete an application form and return it to the Council.
 The Council reviews all applications.
-The Council considers information from a number of sources, including a report from the relevant Law Society on the applicant's standing.
+The Council considers information from a number of sources.
 The Council also interviews members of the legal community regarding the reputation and suitability of the applicant and consults with judges who are familiar with the applicant.
 After reviewing this material, the Council decides whether it will interview a candidate.
 After interviewing the applicant, the Council determines the acceptability of the candidate.
 Following this process, Council submits a list of qualified candidates to the Minister of Justice.